EduardoZepeda/coffee-bytes-hugo/content/posts/python/aprender-python-con-criptografia-resena-de-cracking-codes-with-python/index.en.md

 - python
 coverImage: images/cracking_codes_with_python.jpg
 date: '2020-07-16'
+seo_title: "Cracking Codes with Python: Book Review"
-description: Cracking Codes with Python is a book to learn the basics of Python while giving a practical overview of the history of cryptography.
-My review here.
+description: Review of Cracking Codes with Python, a hands-on book that teaches Python basics through the fascinating history of cryptography.
 keywords:
 - books
 - opinion